 Meet Our Contributor

-Hi, I am Shanda Neighbors.
-Food is my love language.
-I prefer serving large crowds, but I’m a natural over-feeder and will often supply too much nourishment no matter the crowd size.
-I was born and raised in the Bahamas.
-That has determined both my internal clock and thermostat.
-I struggle with being on time, and I’m not trusted to set the temperature anywhere.
-You can always find me outdoors…over 60’s and sunny…probably in a jacket.
-Anyone who asks me to go skiing hates me.
+Shanda was born and raised in the Bahamas.
+This has determined both her internal clock and thermostat.
+She struggles with being on time and is not trusted to set the temperature anywhere.
+You can always find her outdoors…over 60s and sunny…probably in a jacket.
+Anyone who invites her to go skiing hates her.
 Period.

-I am a work in progress.
-My family has been largely responsible for helping this work along.
-Chief among them is my husband who has demonstrated the power of love and patience.
-Outside of Jesus, I’ve had no greater support or advocate than this beef-and-potatoes-loving man.
-We share two daughters who have brought us closer to the Lord and to each other.
-They are our treasures and they have enriched our lives with wisdom, wonder, and play.
+Shanda is a miraculous work in progress.
+She credits her family with helping that work along.
+Chief among them is her husband who has demonstrated the power of love and patience.
+Outside of Jesus, she has had no greater advocate than her beef-and-potatoes husband.
+Shanda has two daughters who are her treasures.